Abdelfattah27/AMIT-Python-Backend-Sessions/BackEnd/PythonSessions/Seesion1.md

 String (str): a sequence of characters, such as "hello" or "world".
 Boolean (bool): a value that is either True or False.
 List (list): a collection of values, such as [1, 2, 3] or ["apple", "banana", "orange"].
-Tuple (tuple): a collection of values, similar to a list, but cannot be modified, such as (1, 2, 3) or ("apple", "banana", "orange").
+Tuple (tuple): a collection of values, similar Pythto a list, but cannot be modified, such as (1, 2, 3) or ("apple", "banana", "orange").
 Dictionary (dict): a collection of key-value pairs, such as {"name": "John", "age": 30}.

 In Python, we can check the data type of a variable using the type() function.
 Here is an example: